Chris Brown’s ‘Party Tour’ Drops 50 Cent, New ‘Privacy’ Video

-Chris Brown has lost fellow rapper 50 Cent from the line-up to his upcoming Party Tour.
+Chris Brown has lost fellow rapper 50 Cent from the line-up of his upcoming Party Tour.
 50 Cent has dropped out of the “Privacy” hitmaker’s upcoming spring tour, which is due to kick off this coming Friday, for undisclosed reasons.

 50 Cent no longer part of Chris Brown’s Party Tour stop in Lincoln, or, seemingly anywhere https://t.co/CbOe3Tsjlj pic.twitter.com/rdLDk0wTWg